 While the Western world has only seen a recent rise in the use of turmeric, in traditional Ayurvedic practices this bright yellow root has been used for thousands of years – infused in milk or added to food for its medicinal properties.

 - reduce the effects of oxidative and inflammatory conditions

 - Booster immunity

-This 2,000-year-old therapy uses needles of varying lengths to stimulate the nervous system and immune cells, which can in turn can impact our lymphatic, circulatory and digestive systems, plus emotional and cognitive wellbeing.
-Acupuncture is often used at the turn of the seasons to help the chi [energy] in your body adjust in line with the shifting energy in nature.
+This 2,000-year-old therapy uses needles of varying lengths to stimulate the nervous system and immune cells, which can in turn can impact our lymphatic, circulatory and digestive systems, and is said to improve emotional and cognitive wellbeing.

 - reduce chronic pain,